 Connecting to GitHub

 If you authorize Appcircle to access your repositories on GitHub, you can select the repository that you want to connect in the next screen.
+Only the selected repositories will be listed.

 If you are a part of an organization, you can also connect your organization's repositories too.
 To grant Appcircle permission to access the repositories of an organization, you need to have the necessary privileges at the organization level.
 For GitHub, you have to provide selective access to specific repositories.